 The Rim Trail is a very popular hiking and mountain biking trail that sits on edge of Fort Lewis College.
 With huge views of downtown Durango, the La Plata Mountains, and the Animas River valley, there’s no better place in Durango to have a picnic.
 Our favorite spot is in the grass field next to the Fort Lewis Chapel.
 Grab take-out lunch from a Durango restaurant, set up your hammock, and enjoy the views!

-Summer in Durango would not be complete without ice cream or frozen yogurt!
+Summer in Durango would not be complete without ice cream!
 After a long day of playing, get a frozen treat to go and take an evening walk around downtown Durango.
 Stroll down Main Avenue or on historic 3rd Avenue for a view of Durango’s historic homes.

 #33 Bike the Animas River Trail